lericah/ISQA3420A1/ExecutiveSummary.md

 **OSS license scanner** - process the scans compenents it receives and identifies the OSS license associated with the component as well as vital details

+**Manager Report builder** - takes queries from the Manager, forms them into requests and receives the output from the Database befor forming it into a report for the manager

+**** -